1981 NCAA Division I men's lacrosse tournament

+The 1981 NCAA Division I lacrosse tournament was the 11th annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs at the end of the 1981 NCAA Division I lacrosse season.

-The 1981 Division I NCAA Men's Lacrosse Championship game was played at Princeton University in front of 13,943 fans.
-North Carolina capped off a 12 and 0 season with its first-ever NCAA championship, as they defeated previously unbeaten Johns Hopkins, 14 to 13.
+North Carolina capped off a 12-0 season with its first-ever NCAA championship, defeating undefeated three-time defending champion Johns Hopkins in the final, 14–13.

-Tournament overview
+The championship game was played at Palmer Stadium at Princeton University in Princeton, New Jersey on May 30, with a crowd of 13,943 fans in attendance.

+Overview

 North Carolina scored five goals in the fourth quarter to defeat Johns Hopkins in a come-from-behind victory, coming back from a three-goal deficit.
-This win by the Tar Heels snapped a three-year winning streak by Johns Hopkins in NCAA finals.
-Hopkins had finished first or second in eight of the 11 NCAA championships and had been on a 22-game unbeaten streak.
+Hopkins had finished first or second in eight of the 11 NCAA championships and had been on a 22-game unbeaten streak before the final.
 This title was North Carolina's first in lacrosse.

 The Tar Heels were led by coach Willie Scroggs, former Johns Hopkins' top assistant coach.
 North Carolina had been ranked number two in the USILA poll behind three-time defending national champion Johns Hopkins entering the tournament.
-Scroggs who played midfield at Hopkins, turned the Tar Heels into national champions after only three seasons as coach.
+Scroggs, who played midfield at Hopkins, turned the Tar Heels into national champions after only three seasons as coach.

 Annapolis native Michael Burnett was selected USILA first team All-America.
-The University of North Carolina's leading scorer, Burnett a sophomore, was among the first of a group of high-profile Maryland players recruited by Willie Scroggs to North Carolina as the school quickly built its program into a national power.
+North Carolina's leading scorer, Burnett a sophomore, was among the first of a group of high-profile Maryland players recruited by Willie Scroggs to North Carolina as the school quickly built its program into a national power.
 Over the next decade, North Carolina would be among the top lacrosse programs, with four national titles and nine Final Four appearances.

 For Hopkins, the prior four-year period included 53 wins against three losses, to go with three national championships.
 During this stretch, the Blue Jays won a record 11 straight NCAA tournament games, a record later tied by Syracuse.